dclelland/UrsusChat/README.md

 ### Chat view

-- [ ] Remove table view separators
 - [ ] Set up scroll view offset state
+    - Initially; scroll to bottom
     - Should 'stick' to the bottom of the window
     - When new chats are inserted the scroll view jumps around
 - [ ] Display group name/DM host name if available in addition to chat name
 - [ ] Display chat/group metadata (separate view)